PaddlePaddle/docs/doc/fluid/user_guides/howto/training/test_while_training_en.rst

    test_acc = exe.run(program=test_program, feed=test_data_batch, fetch_list=[acc])
    print 'Test accuracy is ', test_acc

-You can run test :code:`fluid.Program` with :code:`ParallelExecutor`
+Run test :code:`fluid.Program` with :code:`ParallelExecutor`
 =====================================================================

-You can use :code:`ParallelExecutor` for train and :code:`fluid.Program` for test to create a new test :code:`ParallelExecutor` ;then use test :code:`ParallelExecutor.run` to run test.
+You can use :code:`ParallelExecutor` for training and :code:`fluid.Program` for test to create a new test :code:`ParallelExecutor` ; then use test :code:`ParallelExecutor.run` to run test process.

 For example: